nicor88/insert-to-db.python.lambda/README.md

 # insert-to-db.python.lambda
-Generic AWS lambda to insert an event in a Database
+Generic AWS lambda to insert an event to a Postgres Database (for now)

 ## Conda env for local development
 <pre>